sqlitebrowser/sqlitebrowser/README.md

 * https://sqlitebrowser.org/dl/#windows

-**Note** - If for some reason the standard Windows release does not work (e.g. gives an error), try a nightly build.
+**Note:** If for some reason the standard Windows release does not work (e.g. gives an error), try a nightly build.
 Nightly builds often fix bugs reported after the last release. :D